-In my mind, after reading Pinocchio aloud four times, and reading through what Guroian had to say about it, I’ve developed my own little interpretation of the tale that I not only think might be accurate, but I find personally satisfying — I think it’s theologically sound, and also fair to the story.
+In my mind, after reading Pinocchio aloud four times, and reading through what Guroian has to say about it, I’ve developed my own interpretation of the tale that I not only think accurate, but find personally satisfying.
+I think it’s theologically sound, and also fair to the story.

 He’s also got a fairy in his life who plays a mother figure to him.
 Guroian sees the fairy as God’s grace working in Pinocchio’s life, and I’m inclined to agree with him.
 No one but God would give Pinocchio so many chances — he’s the worst of scoundrels … he’s the fool from Proverbs.

 On various occasions, Pinocchio attempts something like repentance.
 He even cries over what he’s done — or is it his consequences?
 It’s hard to tell, but he does cry.
-It’s never the godly sorrow that leads to true repentance, though, because his resolve is always short lived, and once again he gives into his passions, which tempt him at every turn.
-Interestingly enough, he seems in a steady decline — each time he gives in, his sin is a bit worse than the previous, with his ultimate sin being the one where he so indulges his appetites that he becomes a donkey — rather than becoming a “real boy,” he’s less human than he was as a puppet — he unwittingly exchanges the glory of his fallen humanity and becomes an animal — an ass — instead.
+It’s never the godly sorrow that leads to true repentance, though.
+His resolve is always short lived, and once again he gives into his passions, which tempt him at every turn.
+Interestingly enough, he seems in a steady decline — each time he gives in, his sin is a bit worse than previously, with his ultimate sin being the one where he so indulges his appetites that he becomes a donkey.
+Rather than becoming a “real boy,” he’s less human than he was as a puppet.
+He unwittingly exchanges the glory of his fallen humanity and becomes an animal — an ass — instead.